-THE FARM CREDIT SYSTEM (FCS)
+TAX ADVANTAGED FARM CREDIT SYSTEM GSE

-- The Farm Credit Act should further define and narrowly target FCS lending activities to refocus on serving bona-fide farmers and ranchers and young, beginning, and small farmers and their farmer-owned cooperatives.
+- The Farm Credit Act (Act) should further define and narrowly target FCS lending activities to refocus on serving bona-fide farmers and ranchers and young, beginning, and small farmers and their farmer-owned cooperatives.

 - The FCA should be required to engage in joint rulemaking with federal banking agencies when proposing regulations that could involve allowing non-farm lending activities for FCS lenders.

 Farm Credit Administration’s Aggressive Agenda.
-In addition to the broad consumer, housing, and retail and business lending legislative proposals advocated by the FCS, the FCA proposed a “Rural Community Investments” regulation aimed at allowing non-farm financing if such financing is labeled as “investments.”
-Such financing would be very broad, allowing FCS institutions to finance otherwise illegal lending in any city of under 50,000 residents, including non-agricultural business loans, light manufacturing, apartment complexes, dental facilities, doctors’ and lawyers’ offices, and many other types of loans currently prohibited by law.
-FCA has also inappropriately changed the definition of “rural” to apply to localities within metropolitan statistical areas (MSAs) if any other federal program targets rural areas.
-In recent years, FCA has also allowed various deposit-taking programs by FCS lenders that siphon local funds out of rural communities and has expanded the FCS mission without informing the public.
-The FCA adopted a proposal allowing FCS lenders to purchase loans and loan pools of failed banks from the FDIC.
-The cumulative impact of such changes represents a dramatic departure from FCS’s historic mission and congressional intent – to serve bona-fide farmers and ranchers – and has no basis in the law or legislative history.
+In addition to the broad consumer, housing, and retail and business lending legislative proposals advocated by the FCS, the FCA proposed a “Rural Community Investments” regulation aimed at allowing non-farm financing if such financing projects are labeled as “investments.”
+FCA/FCS’s envisioned financing authority under the Rural Community Investments proposal was very broad, allowing FCS institutions to finance otherwise illegal lending in any city of under 50,000 residents, including non-agricultural business loans, manufacturing, apartment complexes, dental facilities, doctors’ and lawyers’ offices, and many other loans prohibited by law.
+Though the RCI proposal was nominally withdrawn, it now appears to be substantially embodied in FCA’s ‘case-by-case’ approval authority.
+FCA has not made any plans for public transparency of the “investments” approved under this authority.

 More Disclosure and Transparency Needed.
 Since the FCS is a GSE, each Farm Credit System bank should be required to register a class of its equity securities with the SEC under the Securities Exchange Act of 1934 to be consistent with Fannie Mae, Freddie Mac and the Federal Home Loan Banks.
 Like other GSEs, FCS institutions should also be required to comply with the disclosure requirements of the Act by preparing and filing appropriate reports including audited financial statements.

-Staff contact: Mark Scanlan
+Staff Contact: Mark Scanlan